Crafting memory allocators

 The slot table stores a list of memory blocks, all of which have the same specific size.
 Access to the list is performed by an index, which can be easily calculated, enabling quick access to the required memory block.
 Consequently, retrieving a memory block from the slot table costs almost nothing.
 However, this approach has a disadvantage: the slot table has a fixed size, so we cannot keep all sizes in the table.
 This means we need a data structure suited to the following requirements:

 Instead, we may consider using a binary tree with the memory block size as a node key.
 This structure can be dynamically grown, and tree nodes can be constructed using deallocated memory.
-Most importantly, we can perform lookups for the suitable memory block with a runtime of O(log(N)), which is efficient.
+Most importantly, we can perform lookups for the suitable memory block with a runtime of O(log(N))

 Additionally, this tree could be optimized.
 We could use a tree node as a head for a linked list that stores nodes with the same sizes.